hotwax/oms-documentation/documents/integrate-with-hotwax/api/orders/get-orders.md

 | `viewSize`  | Number of records to fetch per page.                |
 | `filters`   | Filters to apply for querying specific orders.      |

+### Filters Usage

+Filters allow users to query orders based on various fields.
+The structure of the filter includes:

+`Field`: The field to filter by (e.g., externalId, partyId, statusId).
+`Field_op`: Operator used for the filter condition (e.g., equals, like, etc.).
+`Field_ic`: Ignore case flag (Y for yes, N for no).

 ## Response